Deadlier Than the Male: Plot

 A representative of an unknown party had approached Phoenecian and offered to overcome Keller's opposition to a merger with Phoenician within six months for one million pounds.
 Irma shows up at a board meeting to collect.
-However, the board is divided – with Henry Bridgenorth (Leonard Rossiter) being the most vocal in opposition – and the vote is five to four against paying.
+However, the board is divided – with Henry Bridgenorth being the most vocal in opposition – and the vote is five to four against paying.
 That night, Irma and Penelope visit Bridgenorth at his apartment, with fatal results.
 When the board reconvenes, the directors vote unanimously to pay.

-Carloggio (George Pastell), Wyngarde's servant, delivers a tiny bit of a taped message Wyngarde had recorded.
+Carloggio, Wyngarde's servant, delivers a tiny bit of a taped message Wyngarde had recorded.
 Only part of one sentence remains (the assassins stole the rest).
 Irma and Penelope silence Carloggio, then Penelope delivers a box of deadly cigars to Drummond's flat while he is out.
-Brenda (Virginia North), a girl Drummond's nephew Robert (Steve Carlson) has brought back to the flat, narrowly escapes the same fate as Keller.
+Brenda, a girl Drummond's nephew Robert has brought back to the flat, narrowly escapes the same fate as Keller.
 Later that night, another attempt is made on Drummond's life.

 The next day, Irma makes Phoenecian another proposition: to get them the oil concession in the country of Akmata, despite the King's determination to develop the oil fields himself, for another million pounds.
 Drummond realises that the King's assassination is what the garbled tape was referring to.
 Meanwhile, Penelope abducts and tortures Robert, but he can tell her nothing.
 Drummond follows Irma back to their flat and is able to rescue Robert before he is blown up by a bomb left behind by the two women.
-He is then astonished to discover that Robert is an old college friend of the Akmatan King Fedra (Zia Mohyeddin).
+He is then astonished to discover that Robert is an old college friend of the Akmatan King Fedra.